The Bankrate promise

 - Consider becoming an authorized user or other ways to improve your credit so you can qualify for the card you want in the future.

 Having access to credit opens purchasing doors and financial options, but you have to qualify for it to realize those opportunities.
 Your income and credit history are factors that determine how much credit you can receive from a lender, and sometimes, financial wants don’t match up with reality.

-It can be tempting to stretch the truth when you fill out a credit card application so you can acquire a better home, a newer car or a bigger loan, for example, but lying on your credit card application can have serious consequences.
+It can be tempting to stretch the truth when you fill out a credit card application so you can get a better home, a newer car or a bigger loan, for example, but lying on your credit card application can have serious consequences.

 How a credit card application works